Climate-Dynamics-and-Data-Science-Group/keeling_model_catalog.io/documentation/how_to_use_catalog_to_load_file.md

 2. Get their filepaths, and
 3. Read the files

-Link to the sample Jupyter Notebook: (add link to sample notebook here -> how can I make a jupyter notebook for view only?)
+Link to the sample Jupyter Notebook: [Loading from Catalog](../tutorials/loading_from_catalog.ipynb)

 ## Step 0: Start a Jupyter Notebook and import required packages
 This will be the notebook that you work with the model data.
 You will be needing `pandas` to **read and search within the catalog**, and `xarray` to view content of the `.nc` files.